kim-marcel/basic_neural_network/README.md

 - Activation functions: Sigmoid, Tanh, ReLu
 - Adjustable learning rate
 - Fully connected
+- Support for genetic algorithms: copy-, mutate-, and merge-functionality
 - Save the weights and biases of a NN to a JSON-file
 - Generate a NeuralNetwork-object from a JSON-file